Vladimir-csp/uwsm/README.md

     # featherpad desktop entry has "standalone-window" action
     bindsym --to-code $mod+n exec exec wayland-session app featherpad.desktop:standalone-window

-When app launching is properly configured, WM service itself can be placed in `session.slice` by setting environment variable `UWSM_USE_SESSION_SLICE=true` before generating units (best to export this in `profile` before `wayland-session` invocation).
+When app launching is properly configured, compositor service itself can be placed in `session.slice` by setting environment variable `UWSM_USE_SESSION_SLICE=true` before generating units (best to export this in `profile` before `wayland-session` invocation).
 Or by adding `-S` argument to `start` subcommand.